weizlini/react-fastify-mongoose-generate/README.md

 and enjoy!

 ## Front-End Configuration
-the front end is build using `create-react-app`, which is well maintained
+the front end is built using `create-react-app`, which is well maintained

 I've used `react-app-rewired` and `customize-cra`